New South Wales Regional Leagues

-The New South Wales regional leagues are the fifth level of soccer in New South Wales, and the sixth nationally.
+The New South Wales regional leagues are the fourth level of soccer in New South Wales, and the fifth nationally.
 The league consists of nineteen separate regional senior leagues and is administered by Football New South Wales.
 The Albury-Wodonga Football Association, which in addition to clubs from southern NSW, includes several clubs based in northern Victoria, is also run by Football NSW.

 There is no promotion to NSW State League however clubs may apply to join.

 Associations and branches

 There are sixteen separate regional metropolitan district associations and three branches (consisting of numerous smaller associations) which operate under the auspices of Football NSW.
 The metropolitan districts can usually be divided into smaller regions for ease of administration and also for junior state competitions.

 Metropolitan East

 There are three associations which make up Metropolitan East.
 They are Canterbury District Soccer Football Association, Eastern Suburbs Football Association and St George Football Association.
 The structure for the associations are as follows: